-After that series, the CRO will report the score.
-The other athletes will continue to fire in order until all athletes remaining in the competition have fired that series.
-There will be a 15-20 sec. pause after all athletes complete one (1) series.
-During this pause, the Announcer will comment on the current ranking of the athletes, the best scores, athletes who were eliminated, etc. For the second series, the CRO will announce "(FAMILY NAME OF ATHLETE #1)" and continue this procedure until all finalists have fired four (4) series.
-After all finalists fire the fourth series, the lowest-ranking athlete is eliminated (6 th place).
-One additional athlete is eliminated after each series that follows.
-After 5 series - 5 th place After 6 series - 4 th place After 7 series - 3 rd place (bronze medal winner is decided) ELIMINATIONS After 8 series $-2^{nd}$ and $1^{st}$ places (silver and gold medal winners are decided) When an athlete is eliminated, he must unload his pistol (remove magazine, open action and insert safety flag) and lay it on the bench before stepping back.
-A Range Officer must verify that the action is open, magazine removed and safety flag inserted.
-TIE-BREAKING If there is a tie for the lowest ranking athlete to be eliminated, the tied athletes will fire additional tie-breaking four (4) sec. series until the tie is broken.
+After 7 series - 3rd place (bronze medal winner is decided)

+After 8 series - 2nd and 1st places (silver and gold medal winners are decide i) TIE-BREAKING If there is a tie for the lowest ranking athlete to be eliminated the tied athletes will fire additional tie-breaking four (4) sec series until the tie is broken.
 For all tie-breaking series, the athlete on the left starts.
-HE-BREAKING For the tie-breaking series, the CRO will immediately call the name of the first tied athlete by stating "(FAMILY NAME OF ATHLETE #1)" and the normal firing procedure applies.
+For the tie-breaking series, the CRO will immediately call the name of the first tied athlete by stating "(FAMILY NAME OF ATHLETE #1)" and the normal firing procedure applies.
 The Announcer will make no comments until the tie is broken.
-FINALS COMPLETION After the two (2) remaining finalists fire the eighth series, and if there are no ties and no protests, the CRO will declare " RESULTS ARE FINAL ."
-The Announcer will immediately recognize the gold, silver and bronze medal winners (Rule 6.17.1.13).
-Before any Finalist or his coach may remove a pistol from the firing line, the Range Officer must check the pistol to be sure its action is open with a safety flag inserted, magazine removed and magazines unloaded.
-Pistols must be boxed before they are taken from the firing line.

-LATE SHOTS SHOTS If an athlete fires a late shot or does not shoot at all five targets in time, a deduction of one (1) hit for each over or unfired shot will be taken from the score for that se The shot(s) will be marked with "OT."
-READY POSITION (8.7.2, 8.7.3) If the Jury determines that an athlete raises his arm too soon, or does not lower it sufficiently, the athlete must be penalized by a deduction of two (2) hits in that series (green card).
+After the two (2) remaining finalists fire the eighth series, and if there are no ties and no protests, the CRO will declare "RESULTS ARE FINAL." j) The Announcer will immediately recognize the gold, silver and bronze medal winners (Rule 6.17.1.13).
+FINALS COMPLETION Before any Finalist or his coach may remove a pistol from the firing line, the Range Officer must check the pistol to be sure its action is open with a safety flag inserted, magazine removed and magazines unloaded.
+Pistols must be boxed before they are taken from the firing line. k) LATE SHOTS If an athlete fires a late shot or does not shoot at all five (5) targets in time, a deduction of one (1) hit for each overtime or unfired shot will be taken from the score for that series.
+The shot(s) will be marked with "OT." l) READY POSITION (8.7.2, 8.7.3) If the Jury determines that an athlete raises his arm too soon, or does not lower it sufficiently, the athlete must be penalized by a deduction of two (2) hits in that series (green card).
 In a Finals, no warning will be given.
 In case of repetition, the athlete must be disqualified (red card).
-To decide a Ready Position violation, at least two Competition Jury Members must give a sign (e. g. raising a flag or card) showing that an athlete raised his arm too quickly before a penalty or disqualification is imposed.
-MALFUNCTIONS (8.9) Malfunctions during the sighting series may not be claimed or refired.
+To decide a Ready Position violation, at least two Competition Jury Members must give a sign (e. g. raising a flag) showing that an athlete raised his arm too quickly before a penalty of disqualification is imposed. m) MALFUNCTIONS (8.9) Malfunctions during the sighting series may not be claimed or refired.
 If a malfunction occurs during a MATCH series, a Range Officer must determine if the malfunction is ALLOWABLE or NON-ALLOWABLE.
-If the malfunction is ALLOWABLE, the athlete must re-fire the series and will receive the score of the re-fired series.
-The athlete has 15 seconds to be ready for the re-fire series.
-For any further malfunction, no re-fire is permitted and the hits that are displayed will be counted.
+If the malfunction is ALLOWABLE, the athlete must repeat the series and will receive the score of the repeat series.
+The athlete has 15 seconds to be ready for the repeat series.
+For any further malfunction, no repeat series is permitted and the hits that are displayed will be counted.
 If the malfunction is NON-ALLOWABLE, a penalty of two (2) hits must be deducted from the score for that series.

-6.17.5 FINALS - 25M PISTOL WOMEN
+6.17.5 FINALS - 25m PISTOL WOMEN

-17.5 FINALS - 25M PISTOL WOMEN 17.5